tenseoverflow/hen.ee/_posts/2021-06-30-guides-for-owning-a-server.md

 Definitely check out [landchad.net](https://landchad.net) for comprehensive self-hosting tutorials.
-It also goes in-depth about other topics as well such as crypto and learning HTML, CSS (creating your webiste).
+It also goes in-depth about other topics as well such as crypto and learning HTML, CSS (creating your website).
 If you're already knowledged about IT, DevOps or self-hosting, you can also improve this guide on it's [GitHub](https://github.com/LukeSmithxyz/landchad).